Welcome to Fortress Interlocks Limited’s privacy notice

 The Company Fortress Interlocks Limited is the controller and is responsible for your personal data (collectively referred to as “the Company”, “we”, “us” or “our” in this privacy notice).

-If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact Eve Edwards at email@example.com.
+If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact our data controller at firstname.lastname@example.org.

 You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
 We would,